Marilyn Wilson-Rutherford: Early relationship with Wilson

+Post-marriage

 Brian and Marilyn were married on December 7, 1964.
 Within weeks, Wilson had a nervous breakdown that he attributed, in part, to himself and Marilyn not "getting along too good".
-Marilyn took her husband to see a psychiatrist, who declared that Brian's issues were merely a result of temporary exhaustion.
+Marilyn took her husband to see a psychiatrist, who declared that Brian's issues were due to work-related stress.
 Further conflicts in their marriage were exacerbated by his progressive drug habits, spurred on by a new friendship with talent agent Loren Schwartz.
-Following unsuccessful attempts to dissuade him from his constant fraternizing with Schwartz, Marilyn separated from Brian for at least a month.
-She later said, "He wasn't devastated at all [by my leaving]. ...
-I think he was too involved with the drug thing."
+She reflected, "He was not the same Brian that he was before the drugs. [...]
+These people were very hurtful, and I tried to get that through to Brian."
+Following unsuccessful attempts to distance Wilson away from Schwartz, Marilyn separated from Brian for at least a month.
 Marilyn later reconciled with her husband and returned to live with him.

 Much of the lyrical content from the Beach Boys' Pet Sounds reflected the couple's early marital struggles.
 Marilyn felt that her relationship with Brian was a central thematic reference, particularly for "You Still Believe in Me" and "Caroline, No".
-"Wouldn't It Be Nice" was similarly inspired by Brian's feelings for Diane.
-According to the album's lyricist, Tony Asher, Brian was visibly "confused about love", having displayed a fierce preoccupation with teenage girls and an infatuation with Diane for the duration of the album's writing sessions.
+"Wouldn't It Be Nice" was similarly inspired by Brian's feelings for Diane, Marilyn's sister.
+According to the album's lyricist, Tony Asher, Brian was visibly "confused about love", having displayed an infatuation with Diane for the duration of the album's writing sessions.
+When Pet Sounds was assembled, Brian brought a complete acetate to Marilyn, who remembered, "It was so beautiful, one of the most spiritual times of my whole life.
+We both cried."